daos-stack/daos/src/control/cmd/daos_server/README.md

 ### SCM/pmem storage

-Parameters prefixed with `scm_` in the per-engine section of the config file determine how SCM storage will be assigned for se by DAOS on the storage node.
+Parameters prefixed with `scm_` in the per-engine section of the config file determine how SCM storage will be assigned for use by DAOS on the storage node.
 Examples for both DCPM and RAM (emulation) SCM classes including config file syntax can be found in the [examples folder](/utils/config/examples).